The Missouri River, which runs right along the border of Yankton, is one of the best ecosystems to support migratory birds.

 Gavins Point Dam, just a few miles west of Yankton, is a favorite spot for Sabine’s Gull, Black-legged Kittiwake and Arctic Tern.
 The Missouri’s riparian and cottonwood habitats attract dozens of songbird species, including Bell’s Vireo, Baltimore Oriole, Yellow-billed Cuckoo and Yellow-bellied Sapsucker.

 In the spring you may even encounter American White Pelican’s at the base of Gavins Point Dam or on Lake Yankton as they pass through the area on their annual spring migration.
+We have even had Swans on Lake Yankton in recent years.

 There has been relatively little change in the diversity of the bird community from the historic past, which makes this area a hot spot for watching a variety of species.
 Visit these online resources to learn more!